 SOUTHERN MARYLAND ELECTRIC COOPERATIVE, INC.

-Welcome: Richard A. Winkler, Chairman of the Board of Directors, welcomed attendees to the SMECO 2015 Annual Members’ Meeting at 7:00 p.m. and thanked members for attending.
-Chairman Winkler recognized the Sara Gray Band, who provided the entertainment; emcee Joe Lehan, the Blue Crabs organization, and the Charles County Rescue Squad and all of the co-op employees who worked so hard to make this event run smoothly.
+Welcome: Richard A. Winkler, Chairman of the Board of Directors, welcomed attendees to the SMECO 2016 Annual Members’ Meeting at 7:00 p.m. and thanked members for attending.
+Chairman Winkler recognized the College of Southern Maryland Jazz Ensemble, which provided the entertainment, emcee Joe Lehan, the Blue Crabs organization, and all of the co-op employees who worked so hard to make this event run smoothly.

-Special Guests and Exhibitors: Elected officials attending SMECO’s 2015 Annual Members’ Meeting were recognized, as well as industry-related guests.
-On behalf of SMECO, Chairman Winkler thanked the organizations that displayed exhibits at the meeting (the Action Committee for Rural Electrification and SMECO 24/7 – iFactor).
+Special Guests and Exhibitors: Elected officials attending SMECO’s 2016 Annual Members’ Meeting were recognized, as well as industry-related guests.
+On behalf of SMECO, Chairman Winkler thanked the organizations that displayed exhibits at the meeting (the Action Committee for Rural Electrification, SMECO 24/7 – iFactor, and Smart Meters – Sensus).
 Chairman Winkler also thanked the Charles County Volunteer Rescue Squad for their services.

-Attendees were asked to stand for the invocation, which was provided by Pastor John Briscoe, pastor of Restoration Free Gospel Church in Lexington Park, Maryland, followed by the presentation of colors by the La Plata High School Navy Junior ROTC, and singing of the national anthem by the Southern Mix Chorus.
+Attendees were asked to stand for the invocation, which was provided by Reverend Mariann Babnis, interim rector of Christ Church in Port Republic, Maryland, followed by the presentation of colors by the Gwynn Park High School Air Force Junior ROTC, and singing of the national anthem by the Southern Mix Chorus.

 Introduction of Meeting Chairman: Chairman Winkler introduced the Annual Meeting Chairman, J. Ernest (Ernie) Bell, II, of Leonardtown, Maryland.
-It was noted Mr. Bell has chaired SMECO’s Annual Members’ Meetings for the past 17 years, and Chairman Winkler recognized Mr. Bell for his continued support of the Cooperative.
+It was noted Mr. Bell has chaired SMECO’s Annual Members’ Meetings since 1999, and Chairman Winkler recognized Mr. Bell for his continued support of the Cooperative.
 Mr. Bell, a lifelong resident of St. Mary’s County, practices law and has been active in politics (former member of the Maryland House of Delegates) and civic organizations throughout his life.

 - Guy H. Hall